Klyptio/postgres-toolkit/README.md

 # @klypt/postgres-toolkit

-A type-safe PostgreSQL adapter with connection pooling and repository pattern support.
+A lightweight, type-safe PostgreSQL adapter with connection pooling and repository pattern support.

 ## Installation